emulation-plans/azure-lab/README.md

 What enrollment token do you wish to set for Elastic Agent to authenticate with? ••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••
 What do you want to do next?
 Plan and Run
 ```

+## TODO

+There are a few outstanding things that need work.

+- The first is making the environment a little more vulnernable by design.
+Tools like VulnAd will help here.
+- Add an extra confirmation before the user starts terraforming their environment.
+- Add a way of doing a quick delete first off.
+- Add some default settings.
+- Logging (The RubyTerraform Library supports this)

+## Thanks
+Thanks to all the homies contributing to infosec.
+Thanks to Elastic for the Elastic Stack, it's awesome.